Abdulrahman843/react-banking-app/README.md

     . onChargeFees: A function to charge fees.

 4. App.js
 .
-The main application component that integrates all other components.
+The main application component integrates all other components.
 .
 Manages the application's state, including the user's balance.

 ## Available Scripts